Learning to Fly: Let's simulate evolution in Rust (pt 2)

 What we've done is, as I like to call it, exploiting domain knowledge.

-Inside a FFNN, all layers are connected consecutively, back-to-back:
+Inside a FFNN, all layers are connected consecutively, front-to-back:

 ... because layer A's output is layer B's input, if we went with: